Field Description Language

 string

 String.
-If looks like a Python literal (e.g., "hello"), it’s parsed accordingly.
+If it looks like a Python literal (e.g., "hello"), it is parsed accordingly.

 Examples: